Billy Long: U.S. House of Representatives

+Long was a member of the U.S. House of Representatives from 2011 to 2023.

+Long was among the 75 Republican cosponsors to the Fair Tax Act (H.R.
+25/S. 18), first introduced in 2015 by Representative Rob Woodall (R-GA) and then again in 2017.
+The bill would have phased out all IRS funding and abolished the IRS in 2019.
+It also would have scrapped the income tax system and replaced it with a 23% national retail sales tax primarily administered by the states.

 During a September 2018 House Committee on Energy and Commerce hearing on alleged anti-conservative bias on social media, far-right internet personality Laura Loomer interrupted the meeting.
 Long began a mock auction chant pretending he was selling Loomer's mobile phone until she was escorted out.
 The incident generated considerable laughter and applause from the audience.

-Long also participated in the World Poker Tour, participating in professional sanctioned games including the Southern Poker Championship at the Beau Rivage and the Bellagio Cup.

 In September 2018, in response to sexual assault allegations against Supreme Court nominee Brett Kavanaugh, Long retweeted a Twitter post comparing the allegations to a "kiss on the forehead".